By Paul McCain

 Illumination Source: LED

-Reticle Pattern: 6.5 MOA Dot
+Reticle Pattern: 6.5 MOA Dot (other sizes available)

 Day Reticle Color: Red